Deltares/CanOpenFEWS/README.md

 ### Using the CanOpenFEWS configuration

 A complete functioning configuration is available on this GitHub repository.
-Complete installation instructions and where to download Python, R and wflow distributions are described in [/docs/InstallationInstructions.md](https://github.com/Deltares/CanOpenFEWS/blob/main/docs/InstallationInstructions.md).
+Complete installation instructions and where to download Python and wflow distributions are described in [/docs/InstallationInstructions.md](https://github.com/Deltares/CanOpenFEWS/blob/main/docs/InstallationInstructions.md).

 If you do not plan on contributing back to the repository, it can simply be downloaded from the main page.
 If you do plan on contributing, which is very welcome, you will need to use git, or a program like GitHub Desktop.

 ### Collaborators
-This collaborative configuration initiative was started by a collaboration of researchers, engineers and end-users from Deltares (the Netherlands), Deltares USA, SWFTResponse / University of Calgary (through Dave Casson) and several Canadian partners and Delft-FEWS users.
+This collaborative configuration initiative was started by a collaboration of researchers, engineers and end-users from:
+- Deltares (the Netherlands) and Deltares USA
+- SWFT Response / University of Calgary via [Dave Casson](mailto:davecasson@swftresponse.ca)
+- several Canadian partners and Delft-FEWS users.

 We especially would like to thank the Alberta River Forecast Center and the City of Calgary Water Resources department for feedback and contributions.
 Also special thanks to Rob Chlumsky of [Heron Hydrologic](https://heronhydrologic.ca/) for providing the base Raven model and description.

 ## License